Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans → Medicare

 If you do not enroll in Medicare Parts A and B as required, your MCPS medical and prescription benefits will be terminated.

-This page will get you acquainted with Medicare and tell you the steps you need to take to apply for Medicare coverage so that you don’t risk losing your MCPS benefits.
+This page will acquaint you with Medicare and tell you the specific steps you need to take to apply for Medicare coverage so that you don’t risk losing your MCPS benefits.
+You will find these steps under "Take Action" below.
+They include the requirement that you send a copy of your Medicare card with Parts A and B to the Employee and Retiree Service Center (ERSC) at least 60 days prior to the effective date of your Medicare coverage.

 What is Medicare?